UMPB D-30SN: Design

-The weapon may also be equipped with an additional engine to enhance its range.
+The weapon also be equipped with a jet engine to enhance its range.

 History

 The weapon was first seen in public in March 2024.
 From March 27 to May 7th, an estimated 671 bombs were produced.

 Now established in Russian service, the bomb exerts additional pressure on already strained Ukrainian air defence systems, with strikes occurring outside of the range of most Ukrainian anti-air systems.

 Operational use

 The weapons were first used on March 26, 2024, to attack the Ukrainian city of Kharkiv.
 The strike resulted in one fatality and 19 injuries.

 On 25 May, two UMPB D-30SN bombs were dropped on Kharkiv.
-One bomb allegedly struck a supermarket, where 200 people were present, resulting in 60 deaths and 40 injuries.
+One bomb struck a supermarket, where 200 people were present, resulting in 12 deaths and 43 injuries.

 On 30 August, five UMPB D-30SN bombs were dropped on Kharkiv.
 Five people were killed, and 59 others were injured.
 Ten residential buildings and an educational institution were damaged.
 The attack was condemned by the United States ambassador to Ukraine, Bridget Brink.

 On 5 October 2024, an out of control Sukhoi S-70 Okhotnik-B drone was deliberately shot down by a Russian Sukhoi Su-57 and crashed on the Ukrainian side of the front line.
 The wreckage included a D-30SN nose cone, indicating that the S-70 was performing operational bombing trials in the region.